Resource Directory

 Service Description

-Medial Advocacy: Victim Advocates provide in person, non-judgmental support in a medical setting.
-They are responsible for providing the necessary information and explanation to the victims/survivors about the medical system when making critical decisions.
-They also ensure that the victims'/survivors' rights are upheld throughout the process.
+Medical Advocacy: Advocates provide in-person, non-judgmental support in a medical setting.
+They are responsible for providing necessary information and explanation to the victims/survivors about the medical system when making critical decisions, ensuring that the victims/survivors rights are upheld throughout the process.

-Individual Empowerment Counseling: Counselor Advocates provide interventions that are action focused, client-centered, and trauma informed.
-This interaction occurs one-on-one between a trained advocate and victims/survivors or their significant others.
-This interaction is available to both adult and child victims/survivors, and focuses on understanding the complexities and effects of victimization.
+Counseling Services: Empowerment Counseling: Trauma-informed advocates provide confidential interventions in a safe environment that are action focused and client-centered, either in a one-on-one or group setting.
+Counseling is available to both adult and child victims/survivors, and focuses on understanding the complexities and effects of victimization.
 They also assist with exploring options and ways to implement strategies to overcome obstacles.
+In group settings, participants build rapport and mutual respect while discussing the complexities of victimization.
+This gives them the opportunity to reduce isolation and become empowered.

 Prevention Education: Education Advocates provide strategies to prevent victimization by focusing on conditions that reduce violence.
 Primary prevention refers to behavior change.
 Therefore, strategies move beyond knowledge and awareness to include opportunities for audiences to learn, practice, and adopt skills and behavior changes that create environments and cultures free from violence.